-As you see, The illusion is the most basic resource that cannot exist on its own, and is represented by all of the rest of the concepts.
+As you see, the illusion is the most basic resource that cannot exist on its own, and is represented by all of the rest of the concepts.
 The illusion is embodied in an idea, the idea is represented by the mind, the form of communication represents the mind and the collective consciousness is the presentation of the various forms of communications, used to deliver illusion-containing ideas, generated by the mind.

-That's instead of what it really was - an illusion; a resident of the Abstract World, or, to be more specifically, the Mental World, because abstract concepts, like logic and laws, can be evident in the Physical/Scientific World, whereas the Mental World can be described as a producer of illusions, which either exist in the private mind or the collective mind - but not beyond it, like abstract concepts from the Abstract World do.
+That's instead of what it really was: an illusion; a resident of the Abstract World, or, to be more specifically, the Mental World, because abstract concepts, like logic and laws, can be evident in the Physical/Scientific World, whereas the Mental World can be described as a producer of illusions, which either exist in the private mind or the collective mind - but not beyond it, like abstract concepts from the Abstract World do.

 What leads to this lack of distinguishing between these two Worlds is ignorance, of not knowing something for sure.
 Where knowledge is missing, ignorance is the void; where one is convinced while in ignorance (or without sufficient or evident data) - there is belief or faith.
 Believing, in contrast to knowing, is always a combination of being convinced (or convincing oneself) while being not entirely sure.

-This is why the belief in a one or more gods, no matter how firm that belief is, always contains at least a grain of uncertanty; otherwise, if you knew and not believed, if you had the knowledge, you wouldn't have believe, but know, and even saying “I know that [insert a god’s or more gods’ name here] exists”, can be most of the time - if not all of the time - partially uncertain, because of lack of evident knowledge from reliable sources, even if you seem to have your logic allegedly with minimal flaws in it, is within presence.
+This is why the belief in one or more gods, no matter how firm that belief is, always contains at least a grain of uncertainty; otherwise, if you knew and not believed, if you had the knowledge, you wouldn't have believe, but know, and even saying “I know that [insert a god’s or more gods’ name here] exists”, can be most of the time - if not all of the time - partially uncertain, because of lack of evident knowledge from reliable sources, even if you seem to have your logic allegedly with minimal flaws in it, is within presence.
 Otherwise, no faith would be required at all, nor intense faith.

-I'd like to apologize if I have offended anyone; no such intention existed within my mind.
+I would like to apologize if I have offended anyone; no such intention existed within my mind.